zzwm/learnGit/readme.txt

-Git is a version control system
+Git is a distributed version control system
-Gis is free software
+Gis is free software distributed under the GPL.